mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 There is a mystery that is not really answered in the canon: who or what are the seven spirits?

 {% include verse.html
-text="There were seven lamps of fire burning before his throne, which are the seven Spirits of God." verse="Revelation 4:5"
+text="There were seven lamps of fire burning before his throne, which are **the seven Spirits of God**." verse="Revelation 4:5"
 %}